Mark Sampson: England boss cleared after 'bullying' complaint by Eniola Aluko

 But the FA said an independent report found no evidence of wrongdoing by Sampson or his staff.

-Aluko and the FA agreed a settlement earlier this year, with one national newspaper claiming it included a £40,000 confidentiality agreement.
-BBC Sport understands the figure was higher.
+In a statement on Tuesday, Aluko confirmed she and the FA agreed a settlement earlier this year.
+BBC Sport understands Aluko was paid £80,000.

+Aluko added she has "not quit the England team", despite not having played for over a year, and that she remains a centrally contracted England player.

-The FA said Aluko was not "precluded from speaking about the facts of that complaint" and that it agreed "a mutual resolution" to avoid disrupting the England squad's preparations for Euro 2017, which finished on Sunday.
+The FA said Aluko was not "precluded from speaking about the facts of that complaint" and it agreed "a mutual resolution" to avoid disrupting the England squad's preparations for Euro 2017, which finished on Sunday.

 England were knocked out of the competition in the semi-finals by eventual winners the Netherlands.